About the INORMS Research Evaluation Group

 Marianne Gauffriau

-Marianne is part of the pre-award team at IT University of Copenhagen.
-She is an advocate of open science, especially responsible metrics.
-Marianne is treasurer of Danish Association for Research Managers and Administrators (DARMA) and co-founder of the Danish Research Indicator Network (FIN).
-She holds a Master in Library and Information Science and a Master in Evaluation.
+Marianne is part of the pre-award team at IT University of Copenhagen, Denmark.
+She holds a Master in Library and Information Science and a Professional Master in Evaluation.
+Marianne is member of the Research Portal Denmark’s Advisory Board.
+She contributes to international research projects and serves as reviewer for journals and conferences.
 Marianne’s research focuses on the construction of bibliometrics indicators and responsible research evaluation.

 Dr Tee Boon Tuan